-- "Over-the-air (OTA)" downloads with offline update via reboot - "Tethered" updates over USB from a host PC - "Offline" updates via a reboot and update from a file on removable storage
+- "Over-the-air (OTA)" downloads with offline update via reboot. - "Tethered" updates over USB from a host PC. - "Offline" updates via a reboot and update from a file on removable storage.

-However, if the device implementation includes support for an unmetered data connection such as 802.11 or Bluetooth PAN (Personal Area Network) profile:
+However, if the device implementation includes support for an unmetered data connection such as 802.11 or Bluetooth PAN (Personal Area Network) profile, it MUST support OTA downloads with offline update via reboot.